Orbital maneuver

 In spaceflight, an orbital maneuver (otherwise known as a burn) is the use of propulsion systems to change the orbit of a spacecraft.

-For spacecraft far from Earth, an orbital maneuver is called a deep-space maneuver (DSM).
+For spacecraft far from Earth, in deep space, an orbital maneuver is called a deep-space maneuver (DSM).

 When a spacecraft is not conducting a maneuver, especially in a transfer orbit, it is said to be coasting.